Montessori Oberschule Potsdam: Exchange programs

 Montessori Oberschule Potsdam has two exchanges held in alternate school years.

 The first is an American-German exchange program with their partner school Franciscan Montessori Earth School/St. Francis Academy located in Portland, Oregon.
 There have been three exchanges so far 2002, 2004, and 2006.
-The most recent one was done with the German exchange from October 1 to October 14 of 2005.
+The most recent one was done with the German exchange from October 1 to October 14, 2005.
 The American exchange on March 19 to April 1.
 The hope is that the next exchange will happen sometime in late 2007 and early 2008.

 The other exchange is a French-German exchange.
 Students go for three months near the end of the school year to a boarding school in France.
 Each student has a partner.
 After the end of school, the students spend a few weeks at home with their partner.

 The French students come over to stay with their partner for the end of the Sommerferien and three months of the school year.